InfraLore/make_for_devops/chapters/04-testing_and_validating.md

 **Skip sophisticated testing when:**
 - You're the only one using the Makefile
-- The Makefile is under 100 lines and simple
+- The Makefile is under 100 lines and
 - `make -n` catches your issues
 - Targets have no complex logic or dependencies
 - You haven't actually encountered bugs